ethagnawl/gitlab-interview-application/README.md

 ### Considerations
-Seeing as this is only the first round of the application process, I had a hard-ish stop on how many hours I was willing to sink into this exercise.
+Seeing as this is only the first round of the application process, I had a limit on how many hours I was willing to sink into this exercise.
 There are lots of features and niceties I would like to have included but that just wasn't possible.
 I enumerate some of those features and some larger questions about this tool and potential improvements below.